Portuguese Orange Cake

 - Preheat oven to 350ºF (180ºC).
 Grease an 8x8" baking dish or line with parchment paper.

 - Beat butter and sugar on medium speed of electric mixer until light and fluffy, about 2 minutes.
 Add egg yolks, one at a time, beating well after each.
-With mixer on low speed, add zest and juice from oranges.
+With mixer on low speed, add the zest and juice from all three oranges.
 The mixture will appear curdled at first - that's ok.
 Increase mixer speed to medium and beat until it comes together, pausing to scrape down sides of bowl as needed.

 - In a separate bowl, whisk flour and baking powder.
 With mixer speed on low, gradually beat into the butter mixture until just incorporated.

 - In another bowl, whip egg whites until stiff peaks form.
 Fold 1/3 of the whites into the cake batter to lighten it up, then gently fold in the rest.
 (Use a light hand so you don't deflate the whites.)
 Scrape batter into prepared baking pan and bake for 35-45 minutes, until top feels springy when gently pressed and tester inserted in centre comes out clean or with just a few moist crumbs.